Kristina01111000/Drws_site/README.md

 Try to add him to the analytics for syrnaturalhealing Add link to SRS course above virtual visits, call it short Dr. W’s video lessons

-Make the first 3 videos available to anyone who goes there, also make course page public, intro, and lessons 1 for earth and water
 Create some action steps for each video, try to get three Write the post post for the first

 12/30
 For next week:
-Get the email ready to send on thursday the 8th
-Change all the titles to new holistic me new years challenge Go over all the quizzes again, see what i can do to make them better Figure out how to get people from app to give them an account on GH, different levels of membership Might change the tag line for GH, something about four element lifestyle Look up how to send another user verification email to the people who haven’t, does one already exist, see if i can add another one after two weeks, total of 3
+Go over all the quizzes again, see what i can do to make them better Figure out how to get people from app to give them an account on GH, different levels of membership

-email sent on the 1st
-he tested the virtual visits form today